hholst80/counter/README.md

 This example project demonstrates how to use Docker multi-stage builds for a simple counter application quite minimal in size.

-This project also demonstrates the fine arf of over-engineering.
+This project also demonstrates the fine art of over-engineering.